RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player** _(Only on some builds and operating systems)_

 This gives the choice between FFmpeg and VLC, which is applied to the gamelist videos, the media viewer and the video screensaver.
-The VLC video player is not included by default and is omitted on some builds.
+The VLC video player is not included on some builds.
 If this option is not available in the menu, it means that the FFmpeg video player is in use.

 **When to save game metadata**

-The metadata for a game is updated by scraping and by manual editing (using the metadata editor), but also when launching it as this updates the _Times played_ counter and the _Last played_ date.
+The metadata for a game is updated by scraping or by manual editing using the metadata editor, but also when launching it as this updates the _Times played_ counter and the _Last played_ timestamp.
 This setting enables you to define when to write such metadata changes to the gamelist.xml files.
 Setting the option to _Never_ will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, or when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files).
 In theory _On exit_ will give some performance gains, but it's normally recommended to leave the setting at its default value which is _Always_.
 Note that with the settings set to _Never_, any updates such as the _Last played_ date will still be shown on screen, but during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
 As well, when changing this setting to _Always_ from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.

 **Game media directory**